How To Refine your SEO Outreach for Link Acquisition

 Acquiring links is crucial from an SEO standpoint.
 Without them, your content won’t do as well as it could do in the search engines.
 But many SEOs and website owners consider it one of the most challenging things about SEO–probably because your fate is in the hands of others.
 However, if you create a strong strategy and consistently plug away at generating links, you can compound the results over time, leading to long-term success and constantly climbing search rankings.

-Sean Thomas Martin is the Marketing Manager at Directive Consulting - a search marketing agency specializing in comprehensive search campaigns for ROI driven SaaS companies.
+Garrett Mehrguth is the CEO and co-founder of Directive Consulting – a global search marketing agency headquartered in Southern California specializing in comprehensive search marketing campaigns for B2B and enterprise companies.